filecoin-project/lotus-docs/content/en/storage-providers/seal-workers/post-workers.md

    --windowpost                  enable window post (default: false)
 ```

 When a winningPoSt or windowPoSt worker connects to the _lotus-miner_, the lotus miner will delegate all winningPoSt or windowPoSt tasks to that worker.
-If both tasks are delegated to seperate PoSt workers, no PoSt taks will be executed locally on the miner instance.
+If both tasks are delegated to seperate PoSt workers, no PoSt tasks will be executed locally on the miner instance.
 If a worker is stopped, lotus-miner switches back to local PoSt automatically.

 You can verify that PoSt workers are connected to the lotus-miner with `lotus-miner proving workers`: